-Criminal Investigations(4 units) Prerequisite: ENGL 101 with a C or better.
+CRIM 130 Criminal Investigations (4 units)

 This course is an introduction to modern methods used in detection, investigation, and solution of crime.
 Students are taught basic and advanced investigative techniques utilized by law enforcement agencies.
 Actual cases are used to demonstrate these techniques.